Axway/unified-catalog-integrations/README.md

 ### Integration with Apigee
 Check our [readme](https://github.com/Axway/unified-catalog-integrations/blob/master/apigee/apigee-extension/README.md) to learn how to fetch your API definitions from Apigee and publish them to the Unified Catalog.

+### Integration with Axway API Manager
+Check our [readme](./axway-api-manager/README.md) to learn how set up a Subscription Approval flow for Axway API Manager.